 Check out these three classic baby shower activities with an animal-centric twist:

-— Blindfolded Diaper Race: The diaper-doing challenge goes a little something like this: two teams of grown-ups each line up.
-Their task is to take off a baby doll’s diaper and wrap it up in a new one—blindfolded—then pass it off to the next contender until the baby makes it down the chain.
+— Blindfolded Diaper Race: The diaper challenge goes a little something like this: two teams of grown-ups each line up.
+Their task is to take off a baby doll’s diaper and wrap it up on a new one—blindfolded—then pass it off to the next contender until the baby makes it down the chain.
 For an animal-themed baby shower, try going with a stuffed baby animal instead!
 Those Pampers may not fit great, but it’s sure to spice up the competition.

 — Piñatas: We love any opportunity to break out a piñata, and lucky for us this party standard is already on-brand.
 Go the traditional llama route or opt for a model that’s a little more fierce (a cheetah, perhaps?).